Foreign Language Instruction Films of the early 1960s

 View selected films from the 'Je Parle Français (1961) and Emilio en España (1965) series

 Note: We are trying to find extant audio tape recordings from any of the EB instruction series.
 If you have them, please contact us.

-The purpose of this page is to describe three groundbreaking foreign-language instruction series of films made by EB in 16mm format in the 1960s: Je Parle Français, La Familia Fernández, and Emilio en España.
-They were all produced by Milan Herzog, who passed away in 2010, at the age of 101.
-Films in these series have almost entirely disappeared from media libraries, and were apparently discontinued by EB from approximately 1977 onward.
-Departing dramatically from how foreign languages had been previously taught, the EB series consisted of video-audio-lingual instruction (VAL), a term coined by Charles Benton, in which films would be coordinated with audio tapes and visual aids, including filmstrips.
-The series were based on a continuous narrative, with the same characters appearing in each series’ films.
-They were well-directed, well-acted, suggested some degree of character development, and were intended to impart important elements of the culture, as well as the language.
+Encyclopaedia Britannia Films produced three groundbreaking foreign-language instruction series in 16mm format in the 1960s: Je Parle Français, La Familia Fernández, and Emilio en España.
+Produced by Milan Herzog, these films have almost entirely disappeared from media libraries, and were apparently discontinued by EB prior to 1977.
+In a departure from how foreign languages previously were taught, the EB series consisted of video-audio-lingual instruction (VAL), a multimedia term coined by Charles Benton, in which films coordinated with audio tapes and visual aids, including filmstrips.
+Each series was based on a continuous narrative, the same characters appearing in each series’ films.
+They were made by seasoned directors, featured professional actors, suggested some degree of character development, mparted important elements of the culture as well as the language.

 The series are described below.
-If you have access to any of these films, wish to donate them to our archive, or have stories or anecdotes relating to the making of these films, please contact us, as the films, and the history of their making, are historically significant.
+If you have access to any of these films, wish to donate them to our archive, or have stories or anecdotes relating to the making of these films, please contact us, as the films and their history are historically significant.

 Je Parle Français, Premier Degré (1963)

 The 'Je Parle Français' series of French Language

 Instruction films was filmed in 1960-1961, produced by Encyclopaedia Britannica